HumanUI/vue-human-env/README.md

 export default VueHumanEnv
 ```

-And then import env in your main.js
+Step 4: And then import env in your main.js

 ``` javascript
 import Vue from 'vue'